devilAPI/EzGodMode/README.md

 - Copy this: ```EzGodMode.{ED7BA470-8E54-465E-825C-99712043E01C}```
 - Create a new Folder
 - Change the Name of the Folder to the Code we just copied
-- Make sure its correct
+- Make sure its correct (it shouldnt have any tabs or spaces in it)
-- Save
+- Save.
 - Done.